timw4mail/Tyro/README.md

 ### OS X
 Building wxWidgets:

+If you want maximum compatibility with older versions of OS X, view [the guide](./Mac-compatibility-build.md).
+Otherwise, these simpler steps should work fine for a local build.

 1. Download the latest wxWidgets source
 2. Make a new directory in the source tree, like `wxmac`
 3. Run `../configure --disable-shared --disable-webviewwebkit` in the new directory